 None of the jetties except the loading jetty are suitable for yachts in any swell and there are no moorings for visitors.
 The best option for a yacht is to anchor if you do not want any damage.
 All 3 yachts tied up to the mooring jetty had been damaged.

 Eden is a small town with a dying fishing industry and no foresight to embrace the recreational boat market.
 As a visiting yacht I still managed to drop $500 on fuel, food and a meal all in the space of 12hrs.

-I wonder if these rocket scientists in the local council did the math on super yachts and larger stink boats with half a dozen women on board, some of these women could support a small country with the petty cash they spend on just non essential purchases then add, food fuel, hotel, aircraft transfers and tourism and the money adds up even a floating.
-Berth attached to the mooring jetty minimal cost would make a huge difference.
+I wonder if these rocket scientists in the local council did the math on super yachts and larger stink boats with half a dozen women on board, some of these women could support a small country with the petty cash they spend on just non essential purchases, then add, food fuel, hotel, aircraft transfers and tourism and the money adds,

-Even the amenities at the port are marginal or just plain pathetic, a 2 min shower? really.
+Even the amenities at the port are marginal or just plain pathetic, a 2 min free shower? really.
 I wonder which tight fisted tool thought that up.
-How hard would it be to provide a better service, they even have most of the essentials in place.
+How hard would it be to provide a better service, they even have most of the essentials in place, I would have happily payed $50 per night for a safe berth and a hot shower.
 I will not stop at Eden again unless they pick up their game.

 We left Eden after one night into a 35 knot gale, I could not afford another night on that jetty one night cost me $2000.00 in damages and they want $25.00 per night, really.